1jour1vin

 About the estate:

-Christophe Bousquet is a dynamic and determined winemaker who fights (sometimes against adversity) to fly the flag for La Clape, a maritime area (it is a former island) with great potential.
-He has made the agronomic choice of organic viticulture and has gradually refined his winemaking and aging techniques, transforming his wines, which were once robust and high in alcohol, into more nuanced and balanced expressions.
-These are wines with a very assertive character, rooted in their territory and structured within a range that is now very consistent.
-This magnificent work, carried out in Homeric conditions, in a site that is on the front line of heatwaves and droughts, richly deserves the star we award it in this edition of the Green Guide.
+Christophe Bousquet is a dynamic and determined winemaker who works tirelessly—sometimes against the odds—to fly the flag for La Clape, a coastal region (formerly an island) with great potential.
+He has made the agronomic choice to practice organic viticulture and has gradually refined his winemaking and aging techniques, transforming his wines—once robust and high in alcohol—into more nuanced and balanced expressions.
+These are wines with a very assertive character, rooted in their terroir, and structured within a range that is now highly coherent.
+This magnificent work, carried out under Herculean conditions at a site on the front lines of heatwaves and droughts, fully deserves the star we award in this edition of the Green Guide.

 Customer rating